boblucas/Dissonance-Labelling/README.md

 ![Image of the Art Of Fugue as analysed by this plugin](kdf_analysed.png)

 To install simply place the `dissonances.qml` in your MuseScore plugins folder.
 It works quite well on the likes of Palestrina, Pachelbel & Bach.
 But you will run into trouble with much earlier music (say Josquin de Prez) or much later music (Wagner).
-Each voice needs to be on its own staff, it will analyze anything selected.
+It will analyze anything selected.
 Contrapuntus I will take about 20 seconds, the whole Missa Papae by Palestrina will take 5 minutes.
 For big pieces or very strange situations it will crash MuseScore, be warned.

-The code quality is not great, it's a quick and dirty port from python and there are some still needed features like multiple voices on a staff, any understanding of pedal tones and any understanding of compound lines.
+The code quality is not great, it's a quick and dirty port from python and there are some still needed features like any understanding of pedal tones and any understanding of compound lines.
 I think the basic concepts are pretty solid, but there is still much low hanging fruit to pick before this is a complete analysis tool.

 Some of the labels for suspenses are quite specific
 * SUS+ = delayed by 3th down into consonance step up resolving